edwin-finance/docs/core-concepts/how-edwin-works.md

 ### For DeFi Protocols

-Protocols can integrate with Edwin through:
+Protocols can integrate with edwin through:

 * Implementation of protocol type interfaces
 * SDK integration

 ## Technical Implementation

-Edwin is an open-source TypeScript library that enables:
+edwin is an open-source TypeScript library that enables:

 * Extensibility to all protocols
 * Easy integration with existing frameworks